matzolla/Cracking_The_ML_interview/README.md

 #### Representation learning (Rlr)

 - What is representation learning?
 Why is it useful?
 Representation learning is concerned with machine learning algorithm that learn useful representations from the data.
 It help extract useful latent features in a subspace that can further be used by classifiers to perform classification.
+- What is the relation between Representation Learning and Deep Learning? deep learning can be consider as Rlr because the dl models encode useful information which are projected  into a subspace for further use (transfer learning).